BrightGamePanel/bgpanel/README.txt

 						UPDATE INSTRUCTIONS
 ===================================================================

 0. READ SPECIFIC INFORMATION RELATIVE TO A VERSION UPGRADE.
-IT IS WRITTEN IN THE "README UPDATE" FILE ( IF THIS FILE DOESN'T EXIST, IGNORE THIS STEP ).
+IT IS WRITTEN IN THE 'README UPDATE' FILE ( IF THIS FILE DOESN'T EXIST, IGNORE THIS STEP ).
-	|-> Filename syntax: README-version-UPDATE.txt
+	|-> Filename syntax: 'README-version-UPDATE.txt'

 1. Remove all files (including the configuration.php file) from your website, both client and admin sides.
 	*** IMPORTANT ***
-	- YOU HAVE TO KEEP INTACT ".ssh" DIRECTORY AT THE ROOT OF THE BRIGHT GAME PANEL INSTALL IF YOU ARE UPDATING TO A NEWER VERSION !
+	- YOU HAVE TO KEEP INTACT '/.ssh' DIRECTORY AT THE ROOT OF THE BRIGHT GAME PANEL INSTALL IF YOU ARE UPDATING TO A NEWER VERSION !

 2. Unzip the contents of the .zip file to a folder on your computer.